XINGHONG TANG

 ALLISON YOUNG

-Allison R. Young is analyzing data for use in research and publications, as well as contributing to the evaluation of predictive models used by the Duke University Health System.
-One of her primary projects explores ways in which big data from insurance claims can be used to analyze treatment effectiveness for patients hospitalized with COVID-19, as well as variations in their effectiveness for different patient subgroups.
+Allison R. Young analyzed data for use in research and publications, as well as contributing to the evaluation of predictive models used by the Duke University Health System.
+One of her primary projects explored ways in which big data from insurance claims can be used to analyze treatment effectiveness for patients hospitalized with COVID-19, as well as variations in their effectiveness for different patient subgroups.
 She is a communicator at heart, but with an analytical mind.
 She received a BA in journalism and an MPH from UNC-Chapel Hill before adding a master’s in interdisciplinary data science from Duke University.
 She is passionate about social determinants of health, heath equity, and ethical data science in research and in practice.
-She is excited and thankful for the opportunity to grow in these areas through AI Health at Duke.